Alternative Names: None

 Cafe: The old boathouse has been turned into a Tea Room

 Surface Photos: Contact me

 Dive Map: Not required

 Dive Report: Matt Yates Entered the water on the left-hand side.
 Wade out to chest deep water before submerging and following the wall out.
 Initially, the bottom is made of large pebbles which eventually give way to a rocky bottom covered in seaweed.
 In places, rocks rise up from the bottom and a rocky reef takes shape.
-The rocks are covered in barnacles and limpets.
+The rocks are covered with barnacles and limpets.
 There were loads of shanneys on these rocks.
 In deeper water, there was a few ballen wrasse and over the sand in the centre of the harbour channel were some Pollack.